Enterprise12nx01/Personal-IT-Projects/README.md

 I have been building and troubleshooting custom computers for 10 years, i started with my own and have built many computers ranging from office work to high end gaming desktops for my personal clients.

 - The "Client Gaming PC" was built for a low end budget desktop, which i have updated over the years when requested.
-- The "Germany Shipped Gaming PC" I built for a friend who was in the military over seas in Germany, as he wanted it made just how he wanted which online retailers dont offer much customization for pre-builts.
+- The "Germany Shipped Gaming PC" I built for a customer who was in the military over seas in Germany, as he wanted it made just how he wanted which online retailers dont offer much customization for pre-builts.
-This was a high end system with all in one watercooling, gold themed with high end rgb fans.
+This was a high end system with all in one watercooling, gold/black themed.
 Troubleshooting: When it arrived there i had to diagnose his hard drive had been damaged during shipping.
 Over his 4 years of training, i would troubleshoot and diagnose issues he had over the phone, whether it be audio issues, driver issues, etc.
-His all in one liquid cooling for his CPU had begun to fail, and i had to help him understand what i needed him to do, as he had no IT or troubleshooting knowledge.
-He had said his pc was running extremely slow one day, after some troubleshooting, i narrowed it down to the pump, ruling out viruses, or any cable connections.
+His all in one liquid cooling for his CPU had began to fail, and i had to help him understand what i needed him to do, as he had no IT or troubleshooting knowledge.
+He had said his pc was running extremely slow one day, after some troubleshooting, ruling out viruses, filled storage drive, or a failing drive and ruling out other possible issues from his description like a slow internet connection.
 He was able to get it warrantied and replaced.
 - The "Watercooled PCS" My personal project, i have built and upgraded my computer over the years, replacing old components or changing out cases.
 I started custom rigid watercooling a few years ago.